 Gift cards are great for consumers.
 Who doesn’t love to receive cash to spend in a favorite store?

 And they’re even better for businesses.
 A Morning Consult study found that gift cards will be the top consumer purchase this year, with 56% planning to buy.
 And since 85% of gift cards are redeemed in the first 60 days after they’re received, selling them at your store during the holidays can give your business a nice boost in sales and help with cash flow in the first few months of the new year.

-Square makes it easy to sell gift cards — whether in your brick-and-mortar location, online, or both.
-There’s no subscription or redemption fee to run a gift card program with Square, and you can sell, redeem, track, and reload without any additional tools (it’s all integrated in your POS).
-You can also work with pre-designed templates (for both physical or eGift cards) or create your own custom look.
+Square makes it easy to sell gift cards, whether in your brick-and-mortar location, online, or both.
+There’s no subscription or redemption fee to run a gift card program with Square, and you can sell, redeem, track, and reload without any additional tools.
+It’s all integrated in your POS.
+You can also work with predesigned templates for both physical or eGift cards, or you can create your own custom look.

 How to sell gift cards in your brick-and-mortar store or restaurant

 At your brick-and-mortar location, there are plenty of opportunities to showcase and promote your holiday gift card offerings.
 Here are a few ideas to get you started:

 - Use visual displays and signage: Give your gift cards pride of place next to the register to maximize gift card sales.
 You can set them up on hostess stands, on the pickup counter, or in window displays.
 You can also showcase them on your signage — places such as menu boards or sidewalk signs.